Aaron-Speedy/SpeedyTerrainMod/README.md

 * <a href="https://github.com/Aaron-Speedy">Aaron Speedy</a>
 * <a href="https://github.com/FrankTCA">Frank from Info Toast</a>

-SpeedyTerrainMod is based off <a href="https://github.com/FrankTCA/OpenTopG">FrankTCA's OpenTerrainGenerator fork</a> which is based off OpenTerrainGenerator, developed by Team OTG:
+SpeedyTerrainMod is based off <a href="https://github.com/FrankTCA/OpenTopG">FrankTCA's OpenTerrainGenerator fork</a> which is based off <a href="https://github.com/PG85/OpenTerrainGenerator">OpenTerrainGenerator</a>, developed by Team OTG:

 * <a href="https://github.com/PG85">PG85</a>
 * MCPitman